TheImagingSource/tiscamera/doc/pages/tests.rst

 - [ ] ``sudo apt install tiscamera-*.deb`` installs the package without warnings etc.

-- [ ] The gige-daemon is running.
+- [ ] The tcam-gige-daemon is running.

-  - [ ] The gige-daemon is running after a reboot.
+  - [ ] The tcam-gige-daemon is running after a reboot.

 - [ ] ``tcam-ctrl -l`` lists all expected devices and has no waiting period.